mrd0ll4r/cdc-algorithm-tester/README.md

 Usage: cdc-algorithm-tester [OPTIONS] --input-file <FILE> <COMMAND>

 Commands:
-  ae       Chunks the input file using AE ram      Chunks the input file using RAM bfbc     Subcommands relating to BFBC chunking
+  fsc      Chunks the input file using a fixed-size chunker (FSC) ae       Chunks the input file using AE ram      Chunks the input file using RAM bfbc     Subcommands relating to BFBC chunking